-The area where the needle or probe was put into your skin (the puncture site) may be sore for a day or two after the procedure, and you may have a bruise.
+The area where the needle or probe was put into your skin (the procedure site) may be sore for a day or two after the procedure, and you may have a bruise.
 You may have a dull pain in your belly or right shoulder for a couple of days.
 This is called referred pain.
 It is caused by pain travelling along a nerve near the liver.

-This care sheet gives you a general idea about how long it will take for you to recover.
-But each person recovers at a different pace.
+This care sheet gives you a general idea about how long it will take for you to recover, but each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if you have any problems.
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if you have any problems.

-© 2006-2019 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.